 All SCA crews keep a journal of their activities, covering everything from work accomplishments to observations in nature.
-Today, they enter covey their thoughts through handwritten poems, colorful sketches, or clever videos but in 1957, SCA crews hauled a portable typewriter and assigned an oﬃcial scribe to document their adventures.
+Today, they convey their thoughts through handwritten poems, colorful sketches, or clever videos.
+But in 1957, SCA crews hauled a portable typewriter and assigned an official scribe to document their adventures.
 Here are six excerpts from the first two SCA “groups” (as they were called back then) at Olympic National Park.

 Olympic National Park Group I – SCA’s first!

 Monday, June 24, 1957